-Value Added Business Tax (VAT) The VAT is levied by the business during the sales process.
+Added Business The VAT is levied by the business during the sales process.
 Except for items for which zero-rate or tax exemptions apply, the current rate is 5%.
-Industries in which the non-value-added business tax is levied include finance, pawn broking, special food and beverage services, small-scale businesses, and business operators that by Ministry of Non-Value Finance regulations are exempt from Added reporting sales.
-Businesses in the above Business industries pay the non-value-added Tax business tax based on their total sales, and the protection of the protection of the control industries pay the non-value-added business tax based on their total sales, without deducting input tax.
+Non-Value Added Business Tax Industries in which the non-value-added business tax is levied include finance, pawn broking, special food and beverage services, small-scale businesses, and business operators that by Ministry of Finance regulations are exempt from reporting sales.
+Businesses in the above industries pay the non-value-added business tax based on their total sales, without deducting input tax.
 The highest rate is 25%, and the lowest is 0.1%.
 However, some types of businesses may apply for approval to change to value-added type business tax according to regulations.